Lecrapouille/OpenGLCppWrapper/README.md

 ### Explanations

-Init phase: This code is usually made once and in the `setup()` method (for example called by a GLWindow).
+Initialization phase: This code is usually made once and in the `setup()` method (for example called by a GLWindow).

 * lines 01-02 and 07-08:
-GL*x*Shader, GLProgram, and GLVAO are some OpenGL objects that the library is exposing to the developer (where *x* is referring either to Fragment or Vertex or Geometry).
-A GL*x*Shader holds the GLSL code source and compile it (and in future will allow adding other macro processing features).
+GL*x*Shader, GLProgram, and GLVAO are some OpenGL objects that OpenGLCppWrapper is exposing to the developer (where *x* is referring either to Fragment or Vertex or Geometry).
+A GL*x*Shader holds the GLSL code source and compile it (in future it will may offer macro processing features).
 A GLProgram holds at least two GLxShaders (vertex and fragment) and links them.
 Once compiled, a GLProgram holds internally and in privacy locations of shader uniforms, shader attributes and texture samplers.
 A GLVAO can be considered as the OpenGL handler to your 3D model: it is an interface between CPU data and GPU data by holding VBOs and textures.
 You can modify data of textures and data of VBOs: the API will transfer modified values to your graphical card.

 * lines 07-08:
 You have to load and compile your GLSL code given as vertex and fragment shader (and optionally geometry shader).
 You can either refer the file path with `loadFromFile(std::string const&)` or directly pass the code as a string with `fromString(std::string const&)`.